Linkta-org/core/.github/docs/MVP_SYSTEM_DESIGN_DOCUMENTATION.md

 3. **Tree Management**
     - Tree Retrieval Service: Fetches and returns the list of trees associated with an authenticated user, as well as fetches individual trees and their nodes.
     - Tree Modification Service: Handles operations such as creating, updating, and deleting trees and nodes.
-    - Tree Caching Service: Implements caching mechanisms to improve the performance of tree retrieval and modification operations.
 4. **Tree Visualization**
     - Tree Rendering Service: Responsible for rendering the tree structure and nodes in the user interface, including handling node interactions (CRUD, drag-and-drop, highlighting).
     - Undo/Redo Service: Manages the undo and redo functionality for tree and node modifications.
 5. **User Management**
     - User Settings Service: Handles updating user settings, such as theme preferences, and potentially deleting user accounts.
 6. **Bug Reporting and Support**
     - Bug Reporting Service: Users can click and email [﻿info@linkta.io](mailto:info@linkta.io)  to submit a bug report.
 7. **Infrastructure and DevOps**
     - Cloud Infrastructure Services: Provisions and manages the necessary cloud resources (e.g., virtual machines, load balancers, databases) on Google Cloud Platform (GCP).
     - Continuous Integration and Deployment (CI/CD) Pipeline: Automates the build, testing, and deployment processes using GitHub Actions and Firebase Hosting.